Generation and analysis of lamplighter programs: The lamplighter group

 This can be seen by dividing the movement of the lamplighter into three stages, as shown in the following diagram:

-The shortest word for a lamplighter group element is a solution to the traveling salesman problem in one dimension, where the vertices are the locations of the toggled lamps.
+A minimal-length word representing a lamplighter group element is a solution to the traveling salesman problem in one dimension, with the locations of the toggled lamps as vertices.
 If \(b \geq 0\), the lamplighter visits the leftmost toggled lamp, the rightmost toggled lamp, and \(b\) in that order.
 Similarly, if \(b < 0\), the lamplighter visits the rightmost toggled lamp, the leftmost toggled lamp, and \(b\) in that order.
 The set of all lamplighter group elements with \(b \geq 0\) is given by

-for all \(i, j, k \in \mathbb{N}\), where \(g = \varepsilon + t\) and \([\cdot]\) is the Iverson bracket (in this context).
+for all \(i, j, k \in \mathbb{N}\), where \(g = \varepsilon + t\) and \([\cdot]\), in this context, denotes the Iverson bracket.
 Similarly, the set of all elements with \(b < 0\) is given by the expression above with \(l\) and \(r\) switching places.
-Notice that this representation of each lamplighter group element is of minimal length.
+This representation is a minimal-length normal form for each lamplighter group element.
+It maps each group element \(g \in G\) to a word \(w \in S^*\) that represents it.

-The word distance between two group elements is the smallest number of generators needed to change one into the other.
+The word distance \(d : G \times G \rightarrow \mathbb{N}\) between two elements is the smallest number of generators needed to change one into the other.
 For a symmetric generating set, it can be expressed as